meesvrh/fmLib/README.md

 ## Features

-- **Framework Wrappers:** fmLib wraps various frameworks, providing a unified interface for easier access and manipulation.
+- **Wrappers:** fmLib wraps various frameworks, providing a unified interface for easier access and manipulation.

 - **Modules:** fmLib includes a set of modules that can be used to enhance your scripts.
 These modules are designed to be as lightweight as possible, and can be used independently of the framework wrappers.